Type Ia supernovae, standardisable candles, and gravity: Conclusion

-Because of this, in a theory where $G$ is time-dependent, the observed dimming of distant SNIe will at least partly be due to the variation of the local strength of gravity, and is not entirely the consequence of the cosmic acceleration.
+Because of this, in a theory where $G$ is time-dependent, the observed dimming of distant SNe Ia will at least partly be due to the variation of the local strength of gravity, and is not entirely the consequence of the cosmic acceleration.
 We have demonstrated this by using two models, one of standard $\Lambda$CDM with $(\Omega_{\rm M}, \Omega_{\Lambda})=(0.3, 0.7)$ and no time variation of $G$, and a `modified' $\Lambda$CDM with $(\Omega_{\rm M}, \Omega_{\Lambda})=(0.62, 0.38)$ and $G(z)=G_0(1+z)^{-1/4}$.
-Both scenarios predict the same apparent magnitude-redshift relation for SNIe, and therefore cannot be distinguished using supernova cosmology.
-This means that for accurate cosmological tests of gravity we must carefully consider gravity's impact on SNIa astrophysics, and how this consequently loops back to affect the interpretations of the cosmological data being used.
+Both scenarios predict the same apparent magnitude-redshift relation for SNe Ia, and therefore cannot be distinguished using supernova cosmology.
+This means that for accurate cosmological tests of gravity we must carefully consider gravity's impact on SN Ia astrophysics, and how this consequently loops back to affect the interpretations of the cosmological data being used.
 This may have an impact on potential resolutions of the recent observational tensions in the concordance $\Lambda$CDM model, a possibility that we will study in future works.

-This also brings us to another interesting question: can a cosmological model with a time-varying $G$ but no $\Lambda$ fit SNIa data?
-As {computed} in this paper, since a weak gravity leads to an intrinsically fainter SNIa population{, if $G$ continuously decreases with redshift (at least in the recent past of the Universe) in a not too unnatural way, then the dimming of distant SNIe can be purely due to modified gravity}.
+This also brings us to another interesting question: can a cosmological model with a time-varying $G$ but no $\Lambda$ fit SN Ia data?
+As {computed} in this paper, since a weak gravity leads to an intrinsically fainter SN Ia population{, if $G$ continuously decreases with redshift (at least in the recent past of the Universe) in a not too unnatural way, then the dimming of distant SNe Ia can be purely due to modified gravity}.
 Of course, such a scenario may be in conflict with various other local experiments and cosmological observations.
-However, given the complexity of modified gravity models it is useful to understand in more detail whether those observational constraints can be evaded or whether they need to be reinterpreted in the context of such models if they are to apply to them, as we have shown is the case for for SNIe.
+However, given the complexity of modified gravity models it is useful to understand in more detail whether those observational constraints can be evaded or whether they need to be reinterpreted in the context of such models if they are to apply to them, as we have shown is the case for for SNe Ia.